 What is Thyme Oil?

 Thyme oil is extracted from the leaves of the thyme plant through a process of steam distillation.
 Scientifically known as Thymus vulgaris, thyme is one of the most popular and widely accessible herbs in the world, and is commonly found in culinary and medicinal applications around the world.
 However, thyme oil has also been a popular natural remedy for thousands of years, dating back to its roots in the Mediterranean region.

 Side Effects of Thyme Oil

 There are limited side effects of using thyme oil, but they include possible stomach upset and allergic reactions, skin inflammation, and potential issues with pregnancy.
-It is always wise to speak with a doctor about your particular health conditions before adding a powerful natural remedy to your health regimen.
+It is always wise to speak with a doctor about your particular health condition before adding a powerful natural remedy to your health regimen.

 Allergies to thyme are not uncommon, and people who are allergic to other plants in the Lamiaceae family, such as basil, rosemary, sage, and lavender, may also be sensitive to thyme oil.
 This can manifest in stomach upset, including diarrhea, nausea, vomiting, when consumed.
 Inflammatory reactions on the skin are also possible if you are allergic to this oil.